-This is the text of a speech given by Joe Rukin at the UKIP party conference last week: his trip also included stops at the Green party and Plaid Cmyru.
+This is the text of a speech given by Joe Rukin at the UKIP party conference last week: his trip also included stops at both the Green Party and Plaid Cmyru Conferences.

 High Speed Rail.
 Those three words, high speed rail.
 It sounds like it must be a great idea, doesn’t it?
 That’s what I thought when I first heard those words, but then I committed the cardinal sin, I looked behind the spin and actually read the plans.
 On doing that, I quickly concluded that HS2 has no business case, no environmental case and there is clearly no money to pay for it.

 Over the last year the Government has come up with that it will be wonderful for the environment, that it has a strong business case, that it will be value for money, that it will change the economic geography of the UK, that it will create jobs, that it will solve the country’s transport problems and that it is a magic wand that will cure the north south divide.